-- Delivery of three non-binding guidance notes to improve the predictability and transparency of the contingent project application process, project staging, and ex-post measures for actionable ISP projects.
-Each guidance note will complement and support our existing guidelines.
+- Delivery of non-binding guidance to improve the predictability and transparency of the contingent project application process, project staging, and ex-post measures for actionable ISP projects.
+The guidance will complement and support our existing guidelines.

 - Exploration of other opportunities to amend the regulatory framework to further improve the assessment and/or delivery outcomes of actionable ISP projects in the medium to longer term.